neverfap-deluxe/nfd-api/content/programs_coaching/coaching-cost-02.md

 ---

-There are a few steps to this process in order to ensure you're receiving the most value out my services.
+There are a few steps to this process in order to ensure you're receiving the most out my services.

 ### All clients begin with a FREE 10 Minute Consultation so we can discuss how I can best help you.